crd150/crd150.github.io/syllabus.md

 * Most Monday lectures will be a combination of lecture and ungraded in-class group and individual exercises/questions covering the week’s substantive topics.
 The exercises during lecture are meant to be less about learning how to do a task in R, and more about deepening your understanding of the week’s substantive topics.
 Expect that many of these exercises and questions be reflective of those found in the quizzes.

-* Most Wednesday lectures will be a combination of some lecture covering the week’s topic but mostly computer sessions covering the week’s lab guide, which will be released on the course website every Wednesday morning.
+* Most Wednesday lectures will be a combination of some lecture covering the week’s topic but mostly computer sessions covering the week’s lab guide, which will be released on the course website every Wednesday before class.
 I will ask you to bring your laptops to Wednesday lectures in order to follow along.
 Not all lectures are expected to go the full class period.

 <div style="margin-bottom:25px;">